Skip to content

 Burying Ashes

-Dig a hole around 12 inches deep, deposit the ashes, and cover them back over with soil.
+Choose a spot at least several feet away from your home's foundation and dig a hole about 12 inches deep.
+Deposit the ashes and cover them back over with soil.

-Avoid burying ashes near edible plants, waterways, or anywhere the nutrients could potentially leach into groundwater supplies down the line.
+However, it's important to be mindful of where you bury wood ash.
+Avoid areas near edible plants, waterways, or locations where nutrients could potentially leach into groundwater supplies.

-With this method, concentrate the ashes to just one or two dedicated burial pits rather than many small holes.
+To minimize environmental impact, concentrate the ashes in one or two dedicated burial pits rather than scattering them across many small holes.

 Creative Uses for Fire Pit Ashes